James K. Wright: Education

 Wright completed a Bachelor of Music degree at Wilfrid Laurier University in 1981, followed by a Master of Arts in Music Theory at McGill University in 1987.
-In 2002, he earned a Ph.D. in Music Theory from McGill University, where he received a Governor General's gold medal for his research and scholarly record.
+In 2002, he earned a PhD in Music Theory from McGill University, where he received a Governor General's gold medal for his research and scholarly record.

 Career

 Wright is a professor in the School for Studies in Art & Culture and the College of the Humanities at Carleton University.
 He served as Supervisor of Performance Studies from 2007 to 2018 and subsequently as Supervisor of Graduate Studies from 2020 to 2023.
 Additionally, he held a visiting appointment as Louis Applebaum Distinguished Visiting professor of composition at the University of Toronto in 2020.
 In June of 2025, James Wright was awarded the King Charles III Coronation medal for his contribution to music in Canada.

 Compositions and books

 Wright's music has been published by Warner-Chappell Music in Miami, Leslie Music in Oakville, Cypress Music in Vancouver, Rhythmic Trident Music in Vancouver, Fairbank Music in Victoria, Frederick Harris Music in Toronto, Counterpoint Music in Toronto, and Da Capo Music in Manchester, UK.

 Wright's nine-movement choral cycle, A Gallery of Song: Spirit of the Land, features settings of youth poetry inspired by the works of artists from Canada's Group of Seven.
 The piece premiered in 2003 at the McMichael Canadian Art Gallery in Kleinburg, Ontario.

 Wright's 2012 composition, Letters to the Immortal Beloved, is a chamber art song cycle inspired by love letters penned by Ludwig van Beethoven to his mysterious Immortal Beloved, whose identity remains a topic of debate among musicologists.
 Written during a composer residency at the Banff Centre for the Arts, the work was premiered by Canadian mezzo-soprano Julie Nesrallah and the Gryphon Trio at the Ottawa International Chamber Music Festival on July 27, 2012.
 Reviewing a March 30, 2024 performance by Luxembourg baritone, David John Pike, Edinburgh critic Bryan Bannatyne-Scott wrote, "We are indebted to James Wright for giving musical life to the sentiments expressed in Beethoven's letters, and his three-song cycle was a revelation.
 In a modern idiom but grounded in harmony, and very well set for the baritone voice, the songs, with important parts for all three instruments in the trio, took us into the heart of Beethoven’s essentially hopeless longing".

 In 2013, Wright's choral work To Young Canadians, featured words excerpted from a letter titled Letter to Canadians, written by Canadian politician Jack Layton on his deathbed.
 It was premiered at the presentation of the Ottawa Peace Award to Layton's widow, Olivia Chow.